 Digital Forensics Framework (DFF) is an open source computer forensics platform built upon a dedicated Application Programming Interface (API).
 Equipped with a graphical user interface for simple use and automation, DFF guides a user through the critical steps of a digital investigation and can be used by both professionals and amateurs alike.

 The tool can be used to investigate hard drives and volatile memory and create reports about system and user activity on the device in question.
 The DFF was developed with the three main goals of modularity (allowing for changes to the software by developers), scriptability (allowing for automation), and genericity (keeping the operating-system agnostic to help as many users as possible).
 The software is available for free on GitHub.

 The Volatility Foundation is a nonprofit organization whose mission is to promote the use of memory analysis within the forensics community.
 Its primary software is an open source framework for incident response and malware detection through volatile memory (RAM) forensics.
 This allows the preservation of evidence in memory that would otherwise be lost during a system shutdown.

 Written in Python and supportive of almost all 32-bit and 64-bit machines, it can sift through cached sectors, crash dumps, DLLs, network connections, ports, process lists, and registry files.
-The tool is available for free, and the code is hosted on the Google Code Archive.
+The tool is available for free, and the code is hosted on GitHub.